There are only a finite number of excluded minors for the class of bicircular matroids: Finding

 \begin{proof}[Proof of Claim] Suppose $G$ is not 2-connected.
 Since $G$ is substandard, this implies that $G$ has a 1-separation $(A,B)$ with $V(A) \cap V(B) = \{v\}$, in which $G[A]$ consists of one or two balloons and $G[B]-v$ is a tree $T$.
 The component $T$ of $G-v$ has at least two leaves, at most one of which may be an internal vertex of a line, by Lemma \ref{deficientdan}.
 Let $u$ be a leaf of $T$ that is not an internal vertex of a line.
 Then there are at least two $v$-$u$ edges in $G$.
 Let $f$ be a $v$-$u$ edge.
 Then $f$ is not contained in a line or balloon of $G$ and $\co(G) \del f$ remains 2-connected.
 Let $H$ be a graph representing $N \del f$.
 By Lemma \ref{B5}, $N \del f$ is essentially 3-connected, and $H$ is 2-connected up to rolling. \end{proof}

 By the claim, we may now assume that $G$ is 2-connected.

-\begin{claim} There is a triple of edges $X = \{a,b,c\}$ in $G$ spanning at least five vertices such that $G/Z$ is 2-connected, for every subset $Z \subseteq X$. \end{claim}
+\begin{claim} There is a triple of edges $X = \{a,b,c\}$ in $G$ spanning at least five vertices, where none of $a$, $b$, nor $c$ is a loop, such that $G/Z$ is 2-connected, for every subset $Z \subseteq X$. {Moreover, we may choose $a$, $b$, and $c$ so that whenever $G$ has a non-trivial line $L$ with $v$ as one of its vertices of attachment, then each of $a$, $b$, $c$ is in the closure of $E(G)-L$ in $N \del e$.} \end{claim}

-\begin{proof}[Proof of Claim] Let $S$ denote the set of contractable edges of $G$.
-Assuming that $\si(G)$ is not $K_{2,n}$ nor $K_{2,n}'$, $G$ has a three-edge matching $X = \{a,b,c\}$, by Proposition \ref{marty}.
+\begin{proof}[Proof of Claim] {Suppose first $G$ does not have a non-trivial line with $v$ as one of its vertices of attachment.} Let $S$ denote the set of contractible edges of $G$.
+Assuming that $\si(G)$ is not $K_{2,n}$ nor $K_{2,n}'$, $G[S]$ has a three-edge matching $X = \{a,b,c\}$, by Proposition \ref{marty}.
 By Proposition \ref{sax} $G/Z$ is 2-connected for every subset $Z \subseteq X$.